-- Social Security numbers to the last four digits; - financial account numbers to the last four digits; - taxpayer identification numbers to the last four digits; - dates of birth to the year; - · names of minor children to the initials; and - · home addresses to the city and state.

-D. Extensions of Time
+- Social Security numbers to the last four digits; - financial account numbers to the last four digits; - dates of birth to the year; - names of minor children to the initials; and - home addresses to the city and state. - D. Extensions of Time

-Extensions of time to comply with the deadlines set forth in this procedure will not be routinely granted, especially when an extension might delay Court of Appeals proceedings.
+Extensions of time to comply with the deadlines set forth in this procedure will not be routinely granted, especially when an extension might delay of Court of Appeals proceedings.